Zodiac killer info

 The time estimates in this website come primarily from witness statements.
 It is important to be aware that any time estimate may be (and probably is) inaccurate by several minutes.
 In my opinion, very few time estimates in a case like this are likely to be accurate within even 1 or 2 minutes.

-The accuracy of any time estimate is affected by numerous factors: 1. how recently did the witness look at a clock (or otherwise know the time), either before or after an incident took place; 2. how good is the witness at estimating times or time durations; 3. how good was their memory; 4. how recently did the event occur, etc. As memory fades, the accuracy of time estimates decreases.
+The accuracy of any time estimate is affected by numerous factors: 1. how recently did the witness look at a clock (or otherwise know the time), either before or after an incident took place; 2. how good is the witness at estimating times or time durations; 3. how good was their memory; 4. how recently did the event occur prior to the witness trying to estimate the time, etc. As memory fades, the accuracy of time estimates decreases.
 Additionally, it is likely that many witnesses "round" time estimates to the nearest 5 or 15 minutes on the hour.
 For example, a witness would be more likely to estimate that an event happened at "11 PM" or "11:15 PM," instead of a more precise time like "11:08 PM."

 Because of the above reasons, we should assume that any time given in a witness statement may be off by as much as 5, 10, or even 15 minutes... or more.
-For this reason, any precise reconstruction based on time estimates must be considered conjectural only.
+For this reason, precise reconstructions based on time estimates must be considered conjectural only.

-It is probably correct to assume that some time estimates are more accurate than others, and this depends on several factors.
-For example, Nancy Stover's 12:10 AM time estimate for the phone call reporting the Blue Rock Springs murder is probably more accurate than normal, as it was probably part of her job to log the times at which calls were received (Is it possible to verify this?).
-This 12:10 time might in fact be precise to the minute, or within a few minutes... but this is the exception, not the norm.
+It is probably correct to assume that some time estimates are more accurate than others, and this depends on several factors, for example, if there was a specific reason a person checked the time an event occurred.
+For this reason, Nancy Stover's 12:10 AM time estimate for the phone call reporting the Blue Rock Springs murder is probably more accurate, as it was presumably part of her job to log the times at which calls were received (Is it possible to verify this?).
+This 12:10 time might in fact be precise to the minute, or at least within a few minutes... but this is the exception, not the norm.
 MOST witnesses do not know the time when events occur with any degree of accuracy.

 In this website, in some cases, I have based time estimates more on logic and reason rather than strictly on witness statements.
-The Blue Rock Springs timeline, for example, is based in part on working backwards from Nancy Stover's 12:10 time estimate, using the duration of events (for example the fact that it is a 7-8 minute drive from the park to the house where the teens placed the call to Nancy Stover.)
-This method may be more accurate than relying solely and strictly on the time estimates given by witnesses such as Mike Mageau or Richard Hoffman, that are, in all likelihood, less precise.
+The Blue Rock Springs timeline, for example, is based in part on working backwards from Nancy Stover's 12:10 time estimate, using the estimated duration of events instead of just relying on time estimates given by witnesses such as Mike Mageau and Richard Hoffman, that are, in all likelihood, less precise.
 But even here, the timeline is mostly conjectural.

 A NOTE on witness testimony